fuchstv/FuchsPOS/README.md

     ```
     You can customize the variables in this file if needed, but the defaults are suitable for local development.

+3.  **Create tenant-specific profiles (optional)**:
+    The repository ships with a helper in `infra/configure-tenant.mjs` that turns `.env.example` into named profiles such as `.env.demo` or `.env.acme`:
+    ```bash
+    pnpm run configure-tenant -- --id demo --set VITE_API_URL=http://localhost:3000/api
+    ```
+    The command copies `.env.example` to `.env.demo` and overrides only the variables passed via `--set`.
+Use `--force` when you want to recreate an existing profile.

+4.  **Build and run the services**:
+    ```bash
+    docker compose up --build
+    ```
+    This command will build the Docker images for the frontend and backend, start all the services (including PostgreSQL and Redis), and automatically apply any pending database migrations.

 3.  **Build and run the services**:
     ```bash
     docker compose up --build